How to Not Give Up on Yourself

 As a Denver Therapist and Life Coach, I find that many of my clients start the new year with great intentions, big goals, and hopeful hearts for change.
 However, so often these same clients find that they have made a long list of life changing and bad habit breaking goals only to find that they are one or two months into their year and still haven’t made any changes.

 This can be such a discouraging feeling, and if you feel this way you’re not alone.
-I want to share with you the same benefits of goal setting and steps to achieve goals this year that I teach my life coaching clients.
+I want to share with you the same benefits of emotionally intelligent goal setting and steps to achieve goals this year that I teach my life coaching clients.

 The truth is, setting the goal is the easy part (as you know), but did you know that your goal setting activities might be failing you (and not the other way around)?

-Here’s the thing, most new year resolutions are either forgotten or given up on within the first two weeks of setting them.
+Here’s the thing, most new year resolutions are either forgotten or given up within the first two weeks of setting them.
 And less than 10 percent of all new year resolution setters achieve their goals by December 31st of that same year.

 This news may be really discouraging to hear!
 But the greatest danger I see with setting goals and falling into this common trend of giving up on them within a couple of weeks – is that instead of forming habits to succeed, we are forming habits to fail.